16 Quick One-Pot or One-Pan Recipes for Midweek Dinners | Broadsheet

 Victor Liong’s congee

-This classic rice porridge is a food for when “when the cook was too lazy to make a meal”, says Victor Liong (Lee Ho Fook).
+This classic rice porridge is a food for “when the cook was too lazy to make a meal”, says Victor Liong ( Lee Ho Fook ).
 In this recipe, everything gets thrown into one saucepan over about an hour, melding together into one big warm hug of a dish.
 Beyond the congee itself, it’s a choose-your-own-adventure of garnishes: you could throw in shredded chicken with ginger, spring onion and white pepper, or sliced lean pork and century egg with ginger.
 In other words, make it as time-consuming or easy as you like.

 Palisa Anderson’s pad thai